ibemedominic/consentmanagement/README.md

 The server build process compiles the TypeScript files found in `src/server` into a single bundled JavaScript file (`server.js`) located in the `dist` directory, which is created for us during the process.

-This will be where we code all things relating to our database.
-It's where we'll include all of our REST API routes.
+This is where i added all the codes relating to the database.
+It's also where all of the REST API routes reside as well as the backend utilities.
-All of our back-end utilities.

-The Application was designed to be as modular as possible.
+The Application was designed to be as modular as possible...
-We provided multiple abstraction layers to decouple as much functionality as necessary as follows according to folder structure
+I provided multiple abstraction layers to decouple as much functionality as necessary as follows according to folder structure

 - src/server/config
 	This provides system wide configuration settings by reading key parameters from the environment variables or the .env file (development mode)

 - src/server/model
 	This keeps track of all our Database Model Objects and entities for transporting data across the application as well

 - src/server/migrations
-	This can be used to keep track of schema changes within the application Every new Schema change can be grouped into a new update file that can then be executed on the server
+	This can be used to keep track of schema changes within the application.
+	Every new set of Schema changes can be grouped into a new update file that can then be executed on the server

 - src/server/repository
-	This represents all the querries and Data Access Objects that are used accross the application It also holds the Connection settings
+	This represents all the querries and Data Access Objects that are used accross the application
+	It also holds the Connection settings

 - src/server/service
-	This represents the Service layer of the application, that manages all the business logic and data interactions within the application
+	This represents the Service layer of the application that manages all the business logic and data interactions within the application

 - src/server/validations
 	This handles all the validations in the application framework

 - tests
 	This contains the Test Cases for the Application